Sciss/KollFlitz/README.md

 - `choose` returns a random element of an indexed sequence.
 - `scramble` returns a copy of the collection where the order of elements is randomised.
+- `toUrn` returns a scrambled iterator (an argument specifies whether it is infinite or not)

 ## limitations